ungoogled-software/ungoogled-chromium-wiki/faq.md

 	```

 	Then, go to the extension page in the Chrome Web Store and click on the bookmark.

-* Third-party CRX downloaders: Another option can be using a third-party CRX downloader available on the web (e.g.: [chrome-extension-downloader.com](https://chrome-extension-downloader.com/)).
-You'll just need to paste the extension URL from the chrome webstore.

 ### Installing the CRX file